 Many of the portraits of the musician are based on this mask.

-Another mask was made 15 years later, after Beethoven died in Vienna.
+Another mask was made 15 years later, when Beethoven died.

 9. Wolfgang Mozart’s death mask